yssource/rhai/README.md

 Other cool projects to check out:

-* [ChaiScript](http://chaiscript.com/) - A strong inspiration for Rhai.
+* [ChaiScript] - A strong inspiration for Rhai.
 An embedded scripting language for C++ that I helped created many moons ago, now being lead by my cousin.
-* You can also check out the list of [scripting languages for Rust](https://github.com/rust-unofficial/awesome-rust#scripting) on [awesome-rust](https://github.com/rust-unofficial/awesome-rust)
+* You can also check out the list of [scripting languages for Rust] on [awesome-rust].

 Examples
 --------